 - The Fall 2018 applcation is closed.
 Fall 2019 information session dates will be posted in late August 2019.

 All students accepted into the mentor program are enouraged to attend the Mentor Kick-Off event on in November 2019.

 How does the program work?

-The program is open to junior and senior SJMC majors.
+The program is open to junior and senior HSJMC majors.
 Students first attend a mandatory information meeting and fill out an online application.

 After reviewing students’ interests and expectations, members of the Alumni Society Board start making matches.

 For each student, we try to find a professional who has a job in a field that is of interest to the student.
 The mentorship isn’t an internship, nor is it intended to lead to a job at the mentor’s workplace.
 It is simply a chance to talk candidly, to learn about life after college, and to begin that transition from college life to the “real world.”
 When the matchmaking process is complete, mentors and students attend a kick-off event.
 After that, it’s up to the pairing to plan activities.
 Some pairs meet twice a month, others meet less frequently.
 In most cases, the student will tour the mentor’s workplace.
 Other popular mentorship activities include resume writing, job search planning, portfolio/tape critiquing and networking.
 It is not unusual for some relationships to endure as students earn their degrees, seek employment and begin their careers.